Wheelchair Accessible Hiking trips

 Climbing is a versatile sport that provides many opportunities for individuals of all ability levels.
 Amputees can learn to use their prosthetics in a way to help propel them up the rock face while having fun developing fitness and coordination.
 We have supplemental chest harnesses that we use to accommodate for some fit and balance challenges.
 This is one of many sports that may not require the use of any adaptive equipment at all.

-We have an extensive array of boats that are designed to meet the specific needs of many body types.
+Our program coordinator is an American Canoe Association certified Adaptive Paddling Instructor.
+Additionally, we have an extensive array of boats that are designed to meet the specific needs of many body types.
 The models range from those for smaller framed paddlers to larger framed paddlers up to 350 lbs.